TransformationToolContest/ttc2018liveContest/README.md

 ### Configuration

-Create a file system and mount it.
+In case of Amazon EC2, create a file system and mount it.
 Example, assuming the `/dev/nvme1n1` device mounting to `/mnt/data`:

 ```bash
 sudo mkfs.ext4 /dev/nvme1n1